jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-04.md

 "Yeah.
 Okay."

 He kisses me again—slower this time, without the countdown pressure, just us in Maya's driveway at 2 AM on New Year's Day.
+It tastes like goodbye and promise and desperation all at once.

 "Drive safe," he says when we break apart.